The Best Is Yet To Come

 • Reduction in density allowed for permanent conservation of 16 acres which will never be developed

-• New underground parking for lodging guests and retention of all existing day skier parking spaces
+• New underground parking for lodging guests and retention of all existing day skier parking within new parking structures

 water usage

-The truth is our watershed is large and our aquifer is small in relation and has proven to replenish itself, even through multiple drought years.
+The truth is our watershed is large, our aquifer has proven to replenish itself each year, even through multiple drought years, and is not impacted by what may be occuring in the nearby Truckee River, which is located downstream.

 25,000

-The total watershed (snow/precipitation capture area) provides approximately 25,000 acre feet of water annually to the Olympic Valley.
+The total watershed on average (snow/precipitation capture area) provides approximately 25,000 acre feet of water annually to the Olympic Valley.

 historical average olympic valley water demand is